 I am a philosopher of science with a specialization in the history and philosophy of biology and broad research interests in integrated history and philosophy science and philosophy of science in practice.
 I grew up in the Netherlands, where did my undergraduate studies at Maastricht University.
-After that, I studied at the University of California (Berkeley) and received an MSc degree from the London School of Economics.
-In 2013, I received a PhD from the Department of History and Philosophy of Science at the University of Cambridge.
+After that, I studied at the University of California (Berkeley), received an MSc degree from the London School of Economics and obtained a PhD from the Department of History and Philosophy of Science at the University of Cambridge.
 I work at Utrecht University, where I am a postdoc in the Descartes Centre for the History and Philosophy of the Sciences and the Humanities.
-I am currently spending most of my time in Denmark, as a research affiliate in the Section for History and Philosophy of Science Section in the Department of Science Education at the University of Copenhagen.
+I currently spend most of my time in Denmark, as a research affiliate in the Section for History and Philosophy of Science Section in the Department of Science Education at the University of Copenhagen.
 I have previously been a visiting fellow at several other research institutes and universities, including the RSSS at Australian National University, Egenis at University of Exeter, and the KLI Institute.
+In September 2018, I was an Andrew W. Mellon Visiting Fellow at the Humanities institute of the New York Botanical Garden.

 In my research I combine philosophical analysis with historical case studies and close attention to scientific practice.
 My main research interests at the moment are covered by the research project The Nature of Naming and the Naming of Nature (2017-2021), for which I received a VENI early career research grant from the Netherlands Organisation for Scientific Research (NWO).
 For this project I investigate how taxonomists manage – and sometimes fail – to reliably communicate knowledge about taxonomic groups (e.g. species or genera) in the face of uncertainty and disagreement about where and how the boundaries between those groups should be drawn.
 My goals include (1) mapping the development of the principles and practices of naming and reference in biological taxonomy since Linnaean times; (2) showing that the study of taxonomic nomenclature is rich in philosophical issues that can both contribute to and draw from the philosophy of reference; and (3) using the improved historical-philosophical understanding of taxonomic nomenclature to contribute to live issues in data-centric biodiversity systematics.
 I am also a co-PI for the research project Productive Ambiguity in Classification, together with philosophers, historians, taxonomists and bio-informaticians from Arizona State University.